debrashere/CareerStrategyWithApi/Readme.md

 ### API How to use live demo:

 Login or Register
-After login you will be taken to the landing page.
+After login you will be taken to the dashboard page.
 If you have not entered your profile infomation the input form for profile will display.
-Upon completing this information, the screen will refresh and you will be taken to the landing page.
+Upon completing this information, the screen will refresh and you will be taken to the dashboard page.

 ### Test logins: